abs-sayem/english_language_test/ielts/reading/readme.md

 - match the statement with correct part of text
 - read the statement again, and then read the text carefully.
 - does the meaning match? yes => True, no => False, not sure => Not Given

+#### **7. Yes/No/Not Given**
+There will be diagrams and diagram related statement completion questions like below.
+We have to answer the questions form passage.

+*`Do the following statements agree with the views of the writer in Reading Passage 3?` Write <br> **Yes** - if the statemant agrees with the views of the writer <br> **False** - if the statement contradicts the views of the writer <br> **Not Given** - if there in no information on his.*<br>
+**>** Forsythe's findings contradicted previous beliefs on the function of 'fractais' in art.<br>
+**>** People's taste in paintings depends entirely on the currenent artistic treands of the period.

+**Key Problems:**
+- not understanding difference between T/F/NG and Y/N/NG.
+(Fact vs Opinion)
+    - This is a squired room. (fact)
+    - Rectangular room is better than squired room. (opinion)
+- misunderstand or fail to understand the writers opinion, confusing writer's opinion + other's opinion
+- focus on keywords, too much time on not given

+**Tips to solve:**
+- same as True/False/Not Given